Lake George Leaf Peeping Guide To Fall Foliage

 Discover When and Where To Find Fall's Colors

-Did you know Lake George offers some of the best views of autumn in the Adirondacks?
-The leaves begin to turn in the Adirondack Park in late September, and before you know it, the surrounding mountains are full of color.
+Did you know Lake George features some of the best views of autumn in the Adirondacks?
+The leaves begin to turn in the Adirondack Park in late September, and before you know it, the surrounding mountains are full of fall color.